ridoweb/blog/_posts/2024-12-18-develop-iotedge-modules.md

 Azure IoT Hub includes support for IoT Edge, a runtime to run custom workload as Modules.

-There has been different tools to help with this task, for Visual Studio, Visual Studio code and even a CLI to help with the most common developer tasks.
+There has been different tools to help with this task, extensions for Visual Studio, [Visual Studio Code](https://learn.microsoft.com/en-us/azure/iot-edge/debug-module-vs-code?view=iotedge-1.4&tabs=c&pivots=iotedge-dev-ext) and even a [CLI](https://learn.microsoft.com/en-us/azure/iot-edge/debug-module-vs-code?view=iotedge-1.4&tabs=c&pivots=iotedge-dev-cli) can help with the most common developer tasks.

 However, most of these tools are in _maintenance_ mode, with no major investments.

 # An alternative approach to develop IoTEdge modules

-A module is just an application, running as a docker container, that communicates with the a system module called $edgeHub.
+A module is just an application, running as a docker container, that communicates with the a system module called $edgeHub via HTTP, AMQP or MQTT protocols.
 To develop a module we need a local instance of $edgeHub that we can target from the machine we use to develop.

-In this post, I'm exploring a different approach to configure your workstation so you can develop and debug modules with your favourite IDE, although we are exploring only dotnet modules with Visual Studio in Windows and VSCode in Linux.
+In this post, I'm exploring a different approach to configure your workstation so you can develop and debug modules with your favourite IDE.

+> Note, this sample is using dotnet, but the same concepts should be applicable in other languages.

 # How to run $edgeHub locally

-$edge hub is available as a docker image in `mcr.microsoft.com/azureiotedge-hub:1.4`, before being able to run it we need to perform some pre-liminary tasks:
+$edge hub is available as a docker image in `mcr.microsoft.com/azureiotedge-hub:1.4`, and we need to perform some pre-liminary tasks before running locally:

 - Initialize the $edgeHub  identity in Azure IoT Hub
 - Configure $edgeHub module twin